I believe humans can achieve self-discovery though travelling and this can happen as long as we live.

 This is where it gets tricky for me.

-I know which are my day-to-day small joys and what adds value to my time.
+I know which are my small day-to-day joys and what adds value to my time.
 I rather spend time by myself than with someone who adds no real value to it.
-There is no point and I consider it a waste of time.
-That is why I’ve taken the time to know myself, so in the future, I can really focus on my goals, how I can become better and how can I serve others.
+There is no point, and I consider it a waste of time.
+That is why I’ve taken the time to know myself, so in the future, I can focus on my goals, how I can become better and how can I serve others.

 Try and fail.
 Till you discover